Xiaoyouyou/LXY_Charge/Pods/MJExtension/README.md

 /***********************************************/

-// Tell MJExtension what type model will be contained in statuses and ads.
+// Tell MJExtension what type of model will be contained in statuses and ads.
-[StatusResult setupObjectClassInArray:^NSDictionary *{
+[StatusResult mj_setupObjectClassInArray:^NSDictionary *{
     return @{
                @"statuses" : @"Status",
                // @"statuses" : [Status class],